 Dr. Wendy Middlemiss is a Professor in Educational Psychology at the University of North Texas.
 She earned her Ph.D. in Educational Psychology at Syracuse University in 1992.
 In her role at the University of North Texas, Dr. Middlemiss is principal investigator for the Home Instruction of Parents of Preschool Youngsters (Texas HIPPY), editor of Family Relations and graduate faculty with a concentration in Human Development and Family Sciences.

-Rachel U. Mun is an Assistant Professor at the University of North Texas in Educational Psychology.
+Rachel U. Mun is an Associate Professor at the University of North Texas in Educational Psychology.
 She received her Ph.D. in Education, Learning Sciences and Human Development from the University of Washington.
 She was also a postdoctoral research associate at the University of Connecticut with the National Center for Research on Gifted Education conducting research on identifying and serving underrepresented gifted learners.
 Her research interests are two tiered and best described as an intersection between culture, gifted education, and socioemotional well-being.
 At the micro-level, she explores socioemotional development and decision-making for high-ability students (emphasis on immigrants) within family, peer and academic contexts with the goal to promote well-being.
 At the macro-level, she examines ways to improve equitable identification and services for K-12 high-ability learners from diverse populations.
-She has published in Gifted Child Quarterly, Journal for the Education of the Gifted, and Roeper Review.
-She most recently received the NAGC 2017 doctoral dissertation award (first place).
+She has published in Gifted Child Quarterly, Journal for the Education of the Gifted, Journal of Advanced Academics, Roeper Review and Parenting for High Potential.

 Mayra Olivares-Urueta, Ph.D. works to remove institutional barriers and ensure the success of all students, especially historically marginalized and excluded populations.
 She comes to UNT after serving as associate professor of professional practice in the graduate Higher Education Leadership Program at Texas Christian University.
 Prior to that, Mayra worked as vice president for student development services at Tarrant County College-Northeast Campus.
 Dr. OU’s research and writing focus on removing barriers to executive leadership for Latina mothers in higher education, making college a family affair, and increasing access and success of Latinx students in higher education.
 In 2018 she was named an American Association of Women in Community Colleges 40 under 40 and in 2020 she became a fellow of the Aspen Institute’s Presidential Fellows program.
 She is immediate past-president of the Texas Association of Chicanos in Higher Education, member of the NASPA Latinx Task Force within the Community Colleges Division and a member of the Board of Directors for Camp Fire Texas.
 Dr. OU enjoys spending time with her family, running, and reading.